 Woodlake Community Garden

-In May 2012, Family HealthCare Network opened a larger 9,000 square foot community health center in Woodlake, California that encompassed components that are very rare within a community health center setting.
+In May 2012, Family HealthCare Network opened a 9,000 square foot community health center in Woodlake, California that encompassed components that are very rare within a community health center setting.
 The organization set aside a portion of its land to facilitate a community garden for the Woodlake community.
 Since 2012, the organization has worked with a Woodlake Community Garden Committee to develop the garden.
-The garden has been funded through generous local community donations and the community coming together to develop this piece of land with Family HealthCare Network, which a year ago was an empty plot.
+The garden has been funded through generous local community donations and sustained by the community coming together and developing this piece of land with Family HealthCare Network.
 The project has demonstrated the opportunity for community health centers to engage with families beyond the four walls of a health facility and have an impact on the quality of health in their community.

 The Woodlake Mural is an initiative of Family HealthCare Network to engage members of the Woodlake community in a beautification project of its new community health center in Woodlake, California.
-The mural project has brought community members together as the Woodlake Mural Committee, school aged children and mural artist, Eric Gonzales to develop a community mural as a dedication to the working community of Woodlake, California.
+The mural project has brought community members together as the Woodlake Mural Committee, composed of school age children and mural artist Eric Gonzales, to develop a community mural as a dedication to the working community of Woodlake, California.